E-Lit Competition Winners

 The jurors say:

-Graduate MFA in Creative Writing (English Department)
+Graduate student in the MFA program in Creative Writing, Poetry (English and Comparative Literature Department)

 The jurors say: